jkenton/CapableOne/archive.md

 title: Archive
 permalink: /archive/
 ---
 This is the archive page for the site.
-Just to keep things tidy.
+Just to keep things tidy.<br />

+I'm moving posts over here from the previous holder. *sigh* It seems to never really stop...

+<br /> ENJOY!

 <section class="archive-post-list">